LawanGoud/Python-/README.md

 ## String Repetition 3

 Given a word and a number (N), write a program to print the last three characters of the word N times in a single line.

+## String Repetition 4

+You are given a string.
+Repeat the same string N times separated by space.